 Most bacteria encountered in nature are harmless to humans and many are important as decomposers.
 They break down dead plants and animals into nutrients that are released back into the ecosystem.
 Bacteria as “recyclers” are vital to a healthy stream.

 However, bacteria that grow in the intestines of mammals and birds and make their way to our waterways are a cause of concern.
-Bacteria enter the river via storm water, catch basins, sediment, runoff, discharges, and spills.
+Bacteria can enter the river via storm water, catch basins, sediment, runoff, discharges, and spills.
 When surrounding lands are more highly developed or “urbanized,” more bacteria reach the river.
 Where humans or animals interface with streams, either directly or just by living nearby, there is increased likelihood that harmful bacteria will contaminate the water.
 It is difficult to pinpoint sources of contamination, since bacteria enter streams from:

 Is it Safe to Swim in the Farmington River?